 Alright, ready for what tools made the list?
 Here we go!
 Tools are categorized according to where they best fit in the cycle of idea-build-launch-validate.

 Probably the thing most product managers showed the most interest in the last three years.
-Productboard quickly established itself as a front-runner for all who want to collect feedback, understand the needs of your users and translate that into an outcome-driven roadmap.
+Productboard quickly established itself as a front-runner product management tool for all who want to collect feedback, understand the needs of your users and translate that into an outcome-driven roadmap.
 As a plus, you can communicate about the focus of your roadmap, while actively gathering more input.

 Good for handling loads of customer feedback through different channels